Frankie (magazine)

 Frankie, styled as frankie, is a bi-monthly Australian magazine that features music, art, fashion, photography, craft and other cultural content.

 In 2012, it was awarded Australian Magazine of the Year at the Australian Magazine Awards, as well as winning out over both Vogue and Harper's Bazaar for the Australian Fashion Magazine of The Year.

 History and profile

 frankie was launched in October 2004 by editor Louise Bannister and creative director Lara Burke.

 In early 2008, Bannister was replaced by Jo Walker as editor, and Bannister became publisher.
 Walker was promoted to editor-in-chief in May 2016, and left the company in September 2018.

 Sophie Kalagas, who joined the magazine in 2013 as assistant editor and online editor, was the magazine's current editor until Aug 2021, when she left to pursue new opportunities and was replaced by assistant editor Emma Do.

 Frankie celebrated its 100th issue in February 2021.

 frankie is owned and published by Australian magazine publisher Nextmedia, which bought its niche publisher, Morrison Media, from Pacific Star Network in September 2018 for AUD $2.4 million.

 In November 2014, Pacific Star Network had paid AUD $10 million to acquire Morrison Media and its chief entity "frankie press", which published frankie, men's publication Smith Journal, plus books and annuals.
 Both founders of the magazine, Louise Bannister and Lara Burke, left the magazine before the Pacific Star acquisition.

 The magazine was headquartered in Queensland until 2013 when it was relocated in Melbourne.

 Readership

 The magazine's audience has grown rapidly since its inception.
 As of March 2019 it is estimated to be read by 335,000 globally.
-Despite the 2008 Global Financial Crisis that saw Australian magazine sales drop 3%, frankies circulation rose by 31.60% in 2009, making frankie the fastest growing magazine in Australia during that period.
+Despite the 2008 financial crisis that led to a 3% drop in Australian magazine sales, frankies circulation rose by 31.60% in 2009, making frankie the fastest growing magazine in Australia during that period.
 The publication continued this trend in 2010, when circulation rose another 43.20%, according to the Australian Bureau of Circulation's January–June 2010 audit figures.
 This was the second year in a row that frankie had the highest growth out of all Australian magazines.
 In comparison, Harper's Bazaar had an increase of 9.04% over the same time period.

 However, following Morrison Media's 2014 sale to Pacific Star Network the magazine's circulation dropped in 2015 for the first time in its history: a 3.5% drop from 63,645 copies in 2014 to 61,427.
 This was a difficult period for magazines targeted to young women; Dolly, Cleo, Girlfriend and Total Girl all saw their circulations slump.

 By February 2017, when fewer than 20 circulation-audited magazine titles remained in Australia, frankies circulation had slid by 5.4% to 50,167.

 frankie has significant social media impact: in 2015 it had a strong online component and steadily increased its popularity on Facebook, Instagram and its dedicated iPad app.
 In March 2020 it had over 358,000 Facebook fans and 73,700 Twitter followers.